PIPERACILLIN AND TAZOBACTAM- piperacillin sodium and tazobactam sodium injection, powder, for solution

 Piperacillin and tazobactam for injection should not be added to blood products or albumin hydrolysates.
 Parenteral drug products should be inspected visually for particulate matter or discoloration prior to administration, whenever solution and container permit.

-Dilution of the Reconstituted Piperacillin and Tazobactam Solution for Pediatric Patients Weighing up to 40 kg
+Dilution of the Reconstituted Piperacillin and Tazobactam Solution for Injection for Pediatric Patients Weighing up to 40 kg

 1. Calculate patient dose as described in Table 2 above [see Dosage and Administration (2.4)].